-- (a) "Act" means the Michigan unarmed combat regulatory act, 2004 PA 403, MCL 338.3601 to 338.3661a. - (b) "Department representative" means an employee of the department, as defined by section 10(1) of the act, MCL 338.3610, or an inspector approved by the department who ensures compliance with the law and rules at an unarmed combat event. - (c) "Down" means when any part of a boxer's body, except his or her feet, touches the ring floor, or when the boxer is hanging helplessly over the ropes as a result of a legal blow as ruled by the referee. - (d) "Drug" means a controlled substance as regulated under sections 7101 to 7231 of the public health code, 1978 PA 368, MCL 333.7101 to 333.7231, and any substance referenced in section 48(5)(a) of the act, MCL 338.3648. - (e) "Fight Record" means a record of a contestant's previous fight results, including, but not limited to, wins, losses, knockouts, and technical knockouts, and any other information required by the department. - (f) "Gong" means a bell, horn, buzzer, or other audible device approved by the department representative that has a clear tone loud enough for the contestants and referee to hear. - (g) "Grounded" means when a mixed martial artist has any part of the body, other than fingers and the soles of both feet, touching the fighting area floor.
-A mixed martial artist is grounded if the palm or closed fist of 1 hand, or any other body part, is touching the fighting area floor. - (h) "Kickboxing" means a form of boxing in which blows are delivered with the hand and any part of the leg below the hip, including the foot. - (i) "Manager" means a person who represents the interest of a second person, by contract, agreement, or other arrangements, in arranging for the establishment of a professional or amateur contest in which that second person shall participate as a contestant.
-An attorney licensed to practice in this state, if his or her participation is restricted solely to legal representation of the interests of an amateur or professional licensee, does not fall within this definition.
+- (a) "Act" means the Michigan unarmed combat regulatory act, 2004 PA 403, MCL 338.3601 to 338.3661a. - (b) "Department representative" means an employee of the department, as defined by section 10(1) of the act, MCL 338.3610, or an inspector approved by the department who ensures compliance with the law and rules at an unarmed combat event. - (c) "Down" means when any part of a boxer's body, except his or her feet, touches the ring floor, or when the boxer is hanging helplessly over the ropes as a result of a legal blow as ruled by the referee. - (d) "Drug" means a controlled substance as regulated under sections 7101 to 7231 of the public health code, 1978 PA 368, MCL 333.7101 to 333.7231, and any substance referenced in section 48(5)(a) of the act, MCL 338.3648. - (e) "Fight Record" means a record of a contestant's previous fight results, including, but not limited to, wins, losses, knockouts, and technical knockouts, and any other information required by the department.

-- (j) "Mandatory count of 8" means a required count of 8 given by a referee to a boxer who has been knocked down. - (k) "Muay thai" means a form of boxing in which blows are delivered with the hand, elbow, any part of the leg below the hip, including the foot, and clinching. - (l) "No decision" means that neither contestant wins the contest. - (m) "Reinstatement" means the granting of a license to a person whose license has been revoked or suspended as a result of a disciplinary action pursuant to chapter 4 of the act, MCL 338.3640 to 338.3649a. - (n) "Relicensure" means the granting of a license to a person whose license has lapsed for failure to renew the license within 60 days after the expiration date. - (o) "Ring" or "cage" means the enclosure in which a contest takes place. - (p) "Sanctioned" means a contest approved by USA Boxing or a public body charged with overseeing unarmed combat contests. - (q) "Second" means an individual assisting a contestant during a contest, such as cornerman or a contestant's cutman, and may include a manager serving in that capacity.
-An impartial cutman is not a second. - (r) "Stalling and faking" means that a contestant is pulling his or her punches or holding an opponent or deliberately maintaining a clinch. - (s) "Standing mandatory count of 8" means a count of 8 given at the discretion of a referee to a boxer who has been dazed by a blow and is unable to defend himself or herself. - (2) The terms defined in the act have the same meanings when used in these rules.
+- (f) "Gong" means a bell, horn, buzzer, or other audible device approved by the department representative that has a clear tone loud enough for the contestants and referee to hear. - (g) "Grounded" means when a mixed martial artist has any part of the body, other than fingers and the soles of both feet, touching the fighting area floor.
+A mixed martial artist is grounded if the palm or closed fist of 1 hand, or any other body part, is touching the fighting area floor. - (h) "Manager" means a person who represents the interest of a second person, by contract, agreement, or other arrangement, in arranging for the establishment of a professional or amateur contest in which that second person shall participate as a contestant.
+An attorney licensed to practice in this state, if his or her participation is restricted solely to legal representation of the interests of an amateur or professional licensee, does not fall within this definition. - (i) "Mandatory count of 8" means a required count of 8 given by a referee to a boxer who has been knocked down. - (j) "No decision" means that neither contestant wins the contest. - (k) "Reinstatement" means the granting of a license to a person whose license has been revoked or suspended as a result of a disciplinary action in accordance with chapter 4 of the act, MCL 338.3640 to 338.3649a. - (l) "Relicensure" means the granting of a license to a person whose license has lapsed for failure to renew the license within 60 days after the expiration date. - (m) "Ring" means the enclosure in which a contest takes place. - (n) "Sanctioned" means a contest approved by USA Boxing or a public body charged with overseeing unarmed combat contests. - (o) "Second" means an individual assisting a contestant during a contest, such as cornerman or a contestant's cutman, and may include a manager serving in that capacity.
+An impartial cutman is not a second. - (p) "Stalling and faking" means that a contestant is pulling his or her punches or holding an opponent or deliberately maintaining a clinch. - (q) "Standing mandatory count of 8" means a count of 8 given at the discretion of a referee to a boxer who has been dazed by a blow and is unable to defend himself or herself. - (2) The terms defined in the act have the same meanings when used in these rules.